CLEF-TAR/tar/2019-TAR/Task2/README.md

 - Topic-ID
 - The title of the review, written by Cochrane experts;
 - The Boolean query manually constructed by Cochrane experts;
 - The set of PubMed Document Identifiers (PID's) returned by running the query in MEDLINE.
+The actual PubMed documents can be retrieved by PubMed with the following code:

+import requests
+payload = {'db': 'pubmed', 'id': list_of_pids, 'rettype': 'xml', 'retmode': 'xml'}
+r = requests.get('https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?', params=payload)
+xml_data = r.content.decode('utf-8')

 *Data Set*:

-Participants are provided with a test set consisting of N topics of Diagnostic Test Accuracy (DTA) reviews which were used in CLEF 2017 and 2018 .
+Participants are provided with a test set consisting of N topics of Diagnostic Test Accuracy (DTA), Intervention, Prognosis, and Qualitative reviews.
+They are also provided with a training set that consists of 72 DTA reviews which were used in CLEF 2017 and 2018, and 20 Intervention reviews.
-Participants can use the CLEF 2017 and 2018 72 topics as training set.